synrc/bpe/README.md

 Overview
 --------

-BPE is a Business Process Engine that brings BPMN to Erlang and Erlang to Enterprises.
+BPMN is a Business Process Model Notation Engine that brings BPMN to Erlang and Erlang to Enterprises.
 It provides infrastructure for Workflow Definitions, Process Orchestration, Rule Based Production Systems and Distributed Storage.